-In the previous chapter, we were shown the First Four Letters that John was told to write to the Seven Churches that existed at the time of the writing of the Revelation.
-In Chapter 3, we are shown the messages to the remaining Three Churches that were not addressed in Chapter 2.
-These Letters follow the same pattern found in the messages to the First Four Churches with each letter containing instructions for the local churches followed by instructions for anyone today who has ears to hear.
+In the previous chapter, we were shown the First Four Letters that John was told to write to the Seven Churches.
+In Chapter 3, John writes the remaining Three Letters.
+These letters follow the same pattern found in the messages to the First Four Churches with each letter containing instructions for the local churches concerning what is now, followed by instructions for anyone who has ears to hear concerning the martyrs.

 Since you have kept my command to endure patiently, I will also keep you from the hour of trial that is going to come on the whole world to test the inhabitants of the earth.
 Rev. 3:10

-The promise to those who endure patiently that they will be kept from the Hour of Trial refers to being kept to eternal life, and is not a promise that the church will escape the events of this period.
-This interpretation corresponds with the following verse where the Lord, similarly, prayed for His disciples that they would be protected from the evil one.
+The promise to those who endure patiently that they will be kept from the Hour of Trial refers to being kept to eternal life and is not a promise that the church will be taken from this earth to escape martyrdom.
+This conclusion corresponds with the following verse where the Lord similarly prayed for His disciples that they would be protected from the evil one.

 My prayer is not that you take them out of the world but that you protect them from the evil one.
 John.
 17:15

-The need to interpret the above phrases in the context of a person’s eternal destination can be seen in another passage of Scripture where Jesus told His disciples that some of them would be put to death, but not a hair of their head would perish.
+The need to interpret the above phrases in the context of a person’s eternal destination can be seen in another set of passageswhere Jesus told His disciples that some of them would be put to death, but not a hair of their head would perish.

 You will be betrayed even by parents, brothers and sisters, relatives and friends, and they will put some of you to death.
 Everyone will hate you because of me.
 But not a hair of your head will perish.
 Stand firm, and you will win life.
 Luke.
 21:16-19

-The Letters to the Seven Churches completes the description of what is now and is followed by the third section of the Revelation concerning what will take place later.
+The letter to the church in Laodicea completes the Second Section concerning what is now and is followed by the Third Section of the Revelation regarding what will take place later.

-To be kept or protected refers to a persons position in Christ, which will be protected during the Hour of Trial when the Inhabitants of the Earth will be tested.
-This conclusion corresponds with how the word from, which is used in the promise to the Church in Philadelphia, can also be translated as through, which would make the passage read:
+During the Hour of Trial, God’s people will be kept through the events that will test the Inhabitants of the Earth.
+This conclusion corresponds with how the word from, which is used in the original passage, can also be translated as through, which would make the verse read:

 “Since you have kept my command to endure patiently, I will also keep you through the hour of trial that is going to come on the whole world to test the inhabitants of the earth.”

-The use of the above translation is corroborated by the authors of the NIV Study Bible who use the phrase keep you from the hour of trial, in their translation of this verse, but who also include the following footnote: *3:10 “Keep you from”.
+The use of the above translation is corroborated by the authors of the New International Version®, NIV® Study Bible, who use the phrase keep you from the hour of trial in their translation of this verse, but who also include the following footnote: *3:10 “Keep you from”.
 The Greek for this phrase can mean either “keep you from undergoing” or “keep you through” the hour of trial.
-(Zondervan NIV Fully Revised 2002; pg.
+(Zondervan NIV® Fully Revised 2002; pg.
 1970 footnote)

-* The numbers in parenthesis are from Strong’s Exhaustive Concordance.
+* The numbers in ( ) are a referenced in Strong’s Exhaustive Concordance